yoannisj/shift-sass/README.md

 # Shift

-Shift is a powerful tool to work with breakpoints and media-queries in Sass and Javascript.
+Shift is a tool to work with breakpoints and media-queries in Sass and Javascript.
+It tries to be simple and concise, but powerful enough to do make working with breakpoints accross your projects easy.

 ## Installation